dcaribou/transfermarkt-datasets/README.md

 * [data.world](https://data.world/dcereijo/player-scores)

 ### 🎈 streamlit
 There is a [streamlit](https://streamlit.io/) app for the project with documentation, a data catalog and sample analyisis.
-The app is currently hosted in fly.io, you can check it out [here](https://transfermarkt-datasets.fly.dev/).
+The app ~~is currently hosted in fly.io, you can check it out [here](https://transfermarkt-datasets.fly.dev/)~~ deployment is currently disabled until [this](https://github.com/dcaribou/transfermarkt-datasets/issues/297) is resolved.

 For local development, you can also run the app in your machine.
 Provided you've done the [setup](#-setup), run the following to spin up a local instance of the app
 ```console